eliecer2000/jsreport-aws-app/README.md

 Invoke the AWS Lambda function with the required parameters to generate reports dynamically.

+To invoke the lambda function you can use the contents of the `event.json` file

 ## Contributions are welcome!

 Please fork this repository and submit pull requests with your improvements.